jpvantassel/hvsrpy/additional_information.md

 __Do I need to pre-process my ambient noise recording before using _hvsrpy?___

-In general, good quality ambient noise data (i.e., sensor was allowed to record undisturbed for the full record length) does not need to be pre-processed, and can be used directly.
+In general, good quality ambient noise data (i.e., the sensor was allowed to record undisturbed for the full record length) does not need to be pre-processed, and can be used directly.